-Jay Laughlin was the guitar player for Turning Point, a straight edge hardcore band from New Jersey that was together between 1988 and 1991.
-Though somewhat short-lived, the band was hugely influential in the regional hardcore music scene, and in the decades since the group broke up, the music that Jay and his friends wrote has become known around the world.
+Jay Laughlin was the guitar player for Turning Point, a band from New Jersey that was together between 1988 and 1991.
+Though somewhat short-lived, the band was influential in the hardcore music scene, and in the decades since the group broke up, the music that Jay and his friends wrote and performed has become known around the world.
 In 2016, the band reunited for a one-time performance as the headlining act at the This Is Hardcore fest in Philadelphia, PA, with selected vocalists standing in for the late singer, Skip Candelori, who passed away in 2002.

 Turning Point was from my hometown area in South Jersey, and I have great memories of collecting records, getting dubbed cassette tapes of their unreleased music, going to shows with my friends, and catching a couple of Friday evening garage practice sessions.
 When I look back on it, I feel a bit fortunate to have lived in that place and time and to have had the friends that I did then.

 This interview with Jay was conducted over Skype in March 2017.
 It was originally intended to be a podcast episode, but after a few long back-to-back workdays and an all-night flight from Honolulu the night before, I was dead tired and the audio just turned out terrible due to some technical problems with my setup.
 The transcript, however, stands on its own, and I'm glad that I could still share something from it.